 Treatment and counseling take time.
 What works for some may not work for others.
 Some aspects include professional interventions, education, self-help plans, and follow-up via computers or text messaging.
 The length of time involved in counseling depends on how many problems are affected by AUD.

 Alcoholics Anonymous (AA) helps many people to stop drinking and stay sober.
 Members meet regularly and support each other.
-Your family members may also benefit from attending meetings of Al-Anon.
+Family members may also benefit from attending meetings of Al-Anon.
 Living with an alcoholic can be a painful, stressful situation.

 Relapse is common in people who are recovering from an addiction.
-Treatment, like taking medication and working with a therapist, may help reduce your chance of drinking and give you the support that you need if you do have a relapse.
+Treatment, like taking medication and working with a therapist, may help reduce the chance of drinking and provide the support needed in case of a relapse.

 AUD affects the body's major organs, including the brain, heart, liver, and pancreas.
 Treatment for AUD may also include medical treatment for life-threatening health conditions.
 These may include: